GPUs¶

 For more information and official MATLAB documentation please see this page: https://www.mathworks.com/help/parallel-computing/gpu-computing-requirements.html.

-You will need to load a CUDA toolkit module for relevant commands to access the GPUs.
-Depending on which version of tensorflow, pytorch, or other similar software you are using, a different version of the CUDA toolkit may be required.
-For instance, tensorflow version 2.5.0 requires CUDA toolkit version 11.2.
+You will need to load a CUDA module to make use of GPUs on Cheaha.
+Depending on which version of software you are using, different versions of CUDA module may be required.
+For instance, tensorflow version 2.13.0

-If a specific version of the CUDA toolkit is needed but not installed, send an install request to [support@listserv.uab.edu].
+If a specific version of CUDA is needed but not installed, please send an install request to support@listserv.uab.edu.

 Tensorflow Compatibility¶

-To check which CUDA Toolkit module version is required for your version of Tensorflow, see the toolkit requirements chart here https://www.tensorflow.org/install/source#gpu.
+To check which CUDA Module version is required for your version of Tensorflow, see the toolkit requirements chart here https://www.tensorflow.org/install/source#gpu.

 PyTorch Compatibility¶